kkemple/scienceandmathematics.com/src/content/posts/self-supervised-learning-as-constrained-free-energy-systems.md

 The timescale ratio $\tau = 1/(1-m)$ ranges from 250 to 2000 steps.
 This matches the horizon over which representational drift must remain bounded—too fast and the student cannot track the moving target, too slow and the teacher fails to incorporate new structure.

 Centering and sharpening operations maintain the variance floor implicitly.
 The teacher network applies centering to remove trivial solutions where all outputs converge to a constant.
-Sharpening through temperature $\tau_s$ concentrates probability mass:
+Sharpening through temperature $\tau_s$ concentrates probability mass,

 $$
 P_t(x) = \frac{\exp(f_t(x)/\tau_s)}{\sum_k \exp(f_t(x_k)/\tau_s)}.